papertrail/papertrail-heroku-plugin/README.md

 ## Integration tests

-Rename test_config.yml.example to test_config.yml, using a heroku test account (with no projects you are afraid of loosing!).

-Then run:

-  $ bundle exec rspec
+WARNING: The tests use an existing Heroku and Papertrail account.
+WARNING: Proceed with caution or preferably, use test accounts

+1. Rename test_config.yml.example to test_config.yml
+2. Change the fields
+3. Run:

-  $ bundle exec features
+  $bundle exec features